-Dental hygienists play an important role in promoting health by helping patients understand the connection between good oral health and overall healthy bodies.
+Dental hygienists play an important role in promoting health by helping patients understand the connection between good oral health and an overall healthy body.
 Dental hygienists provide patient education and individualized therapeutic services to help patients reach their oral health goals.
 Our Associate of Applied Science in Dental Hygiene degree program is offered only on the Sheridan College campus.

 Sheridan College’s Dental Hygiene degree is one of the leading programs in the Rocky Mountain Region.
-Our cutting edge technology and state-of-the-art equipment provides you current didactic and clinical experiences.
+Our cutting-edge technology and state-of-the-art equipment provides students with the most current didactic and clinical experiences possible.

 The Dental Hygiene program accepts 24 students each year.
 As a student, you will develop strong friendships and learn to work well as a team.
 Our students enjoy this relationship with each other and with their patients.
-The setting of our program at the foot of the beautiful Bighorn Mountains offers lots of outdoor experiences many find appealing while they are students here.
+Our location at the foot of the Bighorn Mountains provides students with unmatched outdoor experiences.

 Sheridan College has a cooperative agreement with the University of Wyoming.
 This unique partnership gives you the opportunity to earn a Bachelor of Science degree from UW while simultaneously earning an Associate of Applied Science in Dental Hygiene from Sheridan College.
 The Bachelor of Science option offers increased career opportunities, and can be completed during the program or at a later time.
 Many of our students are able to walk at graduation for both degrees in dental hygiene.
 Some students are eligible for a third degree at graduation, an AS in Health Science.

 Many graduates join private dentistry practices, employed by a dentist providing dental hygiene care to patients.
-Many dental hygienists make a life-time career of this type of employment, or pursue research or education opportunities.
+Many dental hygienists make a life-time career of this type of employment while others pursue research or education opportunities.